prosperllc/prosper-dev/README.md

 ### Reporting a Leaked Token

-To report a leaked token, you should provide the following information to the affected organization:
+When you report a leaked token, you should provide the following information to the us:

 * The type of token (e.g., API token, OAuth token, JWT)
 * The value of the token
-* The source of the leak (e.g., a public website, a GitHub repository, a social media post) You should also provide any other relevant information, such as your contact information and a description of how you found the leaked token.
+* The source of the leak (e.g., a public website, a GitHub repository, a social media post)

+You should also provide any other relevant information, such as your contact information and a description of how you found the leaked token.
 Leaked tokens can be a serious security threat.
-By following the guidance in this document, you can help to protect your organization and your users from the risks associated with leaked tokens.
+By following the guidance in this document, you can help to protect our organization and users from the risks associated with leaked tokens.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>